Flitwick Manor: Later history

-Reputed haunting

-Flitwick Manor is reputedly haunted, and these stories have sometimes been used for publicity since it became a hotel.
-The manor was featured in the episode "The Jim Twins/Flitwick Ghost" of the television series Strange but True? in 1995.

 Architecture

 The main part of the existing house is the entrance block which dates from the early 18th century.
 It is two-storeys and is built of red brick.
-This block encases the earlier 17th century house and has a mansard roof below a parapet.
+This block encases the earlier 17th-century house and has a mansard roof below a parapet.
 The architectural style is Georgian, in contrast to the garden frontage which is later and was undertaken in a Gothic Revival style.
 Charles O'Brien, in his 2014 revised Bedfordshire, Huntingdonshire and Peterborough, in the Pevsner Buildings of England, series, identifies earlier work from the late 17th century and later, 19th and 20th century, extensions.
-Historic England dates the 20th century work to 1936 and ascribes it to Sir Albert Richardson.
+Historic England dates the 20th-century work to 1936 and ascribes it to Sir Albert Richardson.
 Flitwick Manor is a Grade II* listed building.
 The pleasure gardens surrounding the house were laid out by George and John Thomas Brooks in the late 18th and early 19th centuries.
 They were much admired by contemporaries, including Loudon.
-Much is now lost under 20th century housing developments.
+Much is now lost under 20th-century housing developments.
 The park is listed Grade II on the Register of Historic Parks and Gardens.
-A grotto in the grounds is listed Grade II.
+A grotto in the grounds is also listed Grade II.

+Popular culture

+The manor was featured in the episode "The Jim Twins/Flitwick Ghost" of the ITV television series Strange but True? in 1995.